ossamaweb/auto-vid/docs/SCHEMA.md

 The JSON object has six main keys:

-- `metadata`: Information _about_ the project for tracking and organization.
+- `jobInfo`: Information _about_ the project for tracking and organization.
 - `assets`: A library of all media files (video, audio) to be used.
 - `backgroundMusic`: Configuration for continuous background audio throughout the video.
 - `timeline`: A chronological sequence of timed events that happen _on_ the video.